‘Bold And The Beautiful’ Spoilers Tues. September 11: Steffy Models, Zoe’s Hot For What Emma’s Denying Xander

 After Ridge Forrester (Thorsten Kaye) chooses the Intimates lingerie line over Hope For The Future, Steffy decides that a rehearsal is long overdue.
 B&B fans know that after Hope Logan (Annika Noelle) married Liam Spencer (Scott Clifton), she threw herself into her work.
 Now it seems as if her hard work is beginning to pay off.

 Inquisitr reported that Keith Carlos will be returning as Danny.
 Steffy will join him and the other Intimates models for a dress rehearsal of the lingerie line.
-B&B spoiler photos show that she will be wearing a sheer black number and talking to Sally Spectra (Courtney Hope) which is interesting since Sally actually was working on the HFTF line.
+B&B spoiler photos show that she will be wearing a sheer black number and talking to Sally Spectra (Courtney Hope), which is interesting since Sally actually was working on the HFTF line.
 However, BB fans will remember that she told Wyatt Spencer (Darin Brooks) and Zoe that she had been sketching some lingerie pieces for Steffy’s line.
-Will she tell Steffy about her back-up plan?
+Will she tell Steffy about her backup plan?

 Xander’s Romantic Surprise For Emma